mqtt-tools/mqttwarn/docs/notifier-catalog.md

 The MySQL plugin is one of the most complicated to set up.

-First it requires the [MySQLDb](http://mysql-python.sourceforge.net/) library to be installed, which is not trivial.
+First, it requires the [MySQLDb](https://mysql-python.sourceforge.net/) library to be installed, which is not trivial.
 - _Ubuntu 16.04:_
 ```
 sudo apt-get install -y python-dev libmysqlclient-dev